 Definition provided by the US Department of Health and Human Services

-The HIPAA Privacy Rule regulates the use and disclosure of Protected Health Information (PHI) held by covered entities and business associates – Third-party service providers who are provided with PHI in order to perform services and vendors whose products and services come into contact with PHI.
+The HIPAA Privacy Rule regulates the use and disclosure of Protected Health Information (PHI) held by covered entities and business associates – third-parties not part of the covered entity´s workforce who may have access to PHI in order to deliver a service, perform a function, or facilitate an activity.

 What constitutes “PHI” is broadly regarded to be any part of an individual´s medical records or payment history and.
 To provide a more comprehensive definition of “PHI” for those who have a responsibility to protect it, we have dedicated an entire section to “What is PHI?” below.

 For the purposes of this section, a covered entity is an individual or organization that conducts healthcare transactions electronically.
 This is likely to include healthcare providers, health plans and healthcare clearinghouses; although some exceptions exist to this generalization.

 The Privacy Rule requires covered entities to notify individuals about how their PHI will be used.
 Covered entities must also keep track of disclosures of PHI and document their privacy policies and procedures.
 They must appoint a privacy officer and a contact person responsible for receiving complaints and training all members of the workforce about policies and procedures regarding PHI.
 In particular, the HIPAA privacy officer must provide training on when PHI can be disclosed, to whom, and under what specific circumstances.